astronomer/docs/learn/debugging-dags.md

 ## Common task issues

-This section covers common issues related to individual tasks you might encounter when developing locally.
+This section covers common issues related to individual tasks you might encounter.
 If your entire DAG is not working, see [DAGs are not running correctly](#dags-are-not-running-correctly) section above.

 ### Tasks are not running correctly

-If your DAG is starting but one of more of your tasks are not running as intended, try the following debugging methods:
+It is possible for a DAG to start but its tasks to be stuck in various states or to not run in the desired order.
+If your tasks are not running as intended, try the following debugging methods:

 - Double check that your DAG's `start_date` is in the past.
 A future `start_date` will result in a successful DAG run even though no tasks ran.
 - If your tasks stay in a `scheduled` or `queued` state, ensure your scheduler is running properly.
 If needed, restart the scheduler or increase scheduler resources in your Airflow infrastructure.